 The Property Market - Why Spain?

 The climate suits all tastes.
 It ranges from four seasons with a proper winter and lots of snow in the north to the sub-tropical south.
 The micro-climate zones on the Mediterranean coasts of Andalucía have the best winter temperatures on the European mainland.
-Spain’s beaches, marinas and tourist boats have more Blue Flags than any other country in the world, a total of 729 in 2022, an all-time high.
-And in fact, Spain has occupied the top spot every year since the scheme began in 1987.
+Spain’s beaches, marinas and tourist boats have more Blue Flags than any other country in the world, a total of 729 in 2023.
+In fact, Spain has occupied the top spot every year since the scheme began in 1987.

 The Nationality League Table

-The notaries started counting foreign buyers by nationality in 2007.
+The MITMA statistics don’t count by nationality, foreign buyers are split into resident or non-resident foreigners groups, no further details.
+However, the notaries started counting foreign buyers by nationality in 2007.
 Prior to that we didn’t know much other than that there were lots and lots of Brits compared with other nationalities.
 In fact, starting in the 1960s, the British made up about 80% of all foreign buyers in Spain until around the mid-1990s when other nationalities began to enter the market in greater numbers.
 However, we didn’t have an official count until 2007 and in every year since then the British have been the nationality league leaders.
-I thought the British were unlikely to hold on to first place for much longer but a strong showing in the second half of 2022 kept the them in first place, registering 15,355 purchases, leaving the Germans in second place on 14,089.
-The French were in 3rd place on 10,819.
-These 3 nationalities made up 28% of all foreign buyers and the British figure gave them a 10.7% market share of the overseas market.

-And so far in 2023, nothing much has changed.
-The British remained in first place in the 1st half-year with 6,498 purchases, 9.5% of the overseas sector.
-The Germans were again in second place (5,519) and if the French (4926) are included in the mix the 3 nationalities accounted for 25% of all foreign buyers in the period.
+Although I keep expecting to see the British knocked off the top spot they are hanging in there.
+The nationality breakdown for the 1st half of 2023 left them in 1st place with 6,498 purchases, 9.5% of the overseas sector.
+The Germans were again in 2nd (5,519) and if the French with 4,926 are included in the mix these 3 nationalities accounted for 25% of all foreign buyers in the period.

-What I find remarkable about the nationality statistics now is just how much the German and French markets have expanded in the 16 years since the nationality count began in 2007.
+What really stands out about the nationality statistics now is just how much the German and French markets have expanded in the 16 years since the nationality count began in 2007.
 In that year there were just 1,003 German buyers in the full year while now there are over 5,000 in a half year.
-The number of buyers from the United States has also shot up; just 330 in the whole of 2007 but 1,339 in the 1st half of 2023.
+The number of buyers from the United States has also shot up; just 330 in the whole of 2007 but 1,339 in the 1st half of 2023

 Foreign Spending Power

-And it’s not just the numbers that make foreign buyers so important to the Spanish Property market.
+And it’s not just the numbers that make foreign buyers so important to the Spanish Property Market.
 They spend more too.
 Typically, foreign buyers pay more per square metre than the average for domestic buyers.
-For example, the average spend by a foreign buyer in 2022 was €2,073 per m2, 33.5% higher than the domestic average of €1,553.
+As a result, the average spend by a foreign buyer in 2022 was €2,073 per m2, 33.5% higher than the domestic average of €1,553.

 In terms of overseas buyer spending power all the overseas buyer hotspots saw increases in the average amount paid by foreigners per square metre in the 1st half of 2023.
 In the case of Andalucía it was up 2.7% to €2,196 pm2.
 The Balearics increased to €3,945 pm2 and Cataluña was up 6.7% to €2,433.
 Meanwhile in the Canaries, which saw a double digit increase of 11.3% in 2022, it rose another 7.1% to €2,378 pm2.